Python-PyQt/PyQt6-Docs/descriptions/QtGui/QFileOpenEvent-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-gui-doc-snippets-qfileopenevent-Info.plist
     :lines: 54-70

-The following implementation of a :sip:ref:`~PyQt6.QtWidgets.QApplication` subclass prints the path to the file that was, for example, dropped on the Dock icon of the application.
+The following implementation of a :sip:ref:`~PyQt6.QtWidgets.QApplication` subclass shows how to handle :sip:ref:`~PyQt6.QtGui.QFileOpenEvent` to open the file that was, for example, dropped on the Dock icon of the application.

 .. literalinclude:: ../../../snippets/qtbase-src-gui-doc-snippets-qfileopenevent-main.py
     :lines: 54-76

+Note how ``QFileOpenEvent::file()`` is not guaranteed to be the name of a local file that can be opened using :sip:ref:`~PyQt6.QtCore.QFile`.
+The contents of the string depend on the source application.